 Thanks to funding from the Leiden African Studies Assembly (LeidenASA), there is no tuition fee for participants from Leiden or TUC; recording equipment will be provided, the consultants’ payment is covered, as well as lunch on all weekdays.
 Students coming from Leiden will therefore need to cover only their travel, any required vaccinations and malaria profylaxis, and basic living costs (see below for accommodation/meals cost).

 Students at Leiden University can apply for a travel grant at the Leids UniversiteitsFonds (information in Dutch and English).
 Your application should reach the committee before the deadline, and if it is considered good enough, you will be invited for an interview.
 The deadlines for application are 30 September (interview on 29 October) or 18 November (interview 16 December).
 Applicants are informed of the outcome the day after the meeting.

 It will be possible to travel as a group from Schiphol to Tharaka via Nairobi airport; please contact Elisabeth Kerr for more information.
 We would suggest a budget of €500-700 for flights.

 Most nationalities will need a visa for Kenya.
 You can find further information and apply online at eVisa.go.ke.
 The cost is $51 USD for a single-entry visa.

 Here is some information on the climate and weather.

 It will likely be possible for Leiden participants to stay at Marimanti Baobab Lodge, with transport to the campus every day.

 The price for this will not exceed €35 euros/day for an individual room (= €735 max) or €17,50/day for a shared room (= €368 max), including breakfast and transport to the campus.
-For other meals, dinner can be bought in the hotel restaurant for €4-8 (depending on number of courses), and lunch will be provided on campus.
+For other meals, dinner can be bought in the hotel restaurant for €4-8 (depending on number of courses), and lunch will be provided (paid by the field school) on campus.